johnryan/react-native-feedback/README.md

 # react-native-feedback

-Collect numberic feedback from your users
+Collect feedback from your users for any purpose. `react-native-feedback` is a flexible component for iOS and Android that allows you to render star or numeric feedback as well as provide your own custom renderer.

 ## Installation